About

 Nicholas Wyatt is a founding member of Cubitt, a London-based visual arts organization, which has gained an international reputation and receives public funding.

-Now based in Islington, Cubitt Artists has charity status and receives public and institutional funding for its curatorial, exhibition, and education programs.
+Now based in Islington, Cubitt Artists has charity status and receives public and institutional funding for its curatorial, exhibition and education programs.
 Nicholas continues to be involved in its running and development.

 Research & Writing

 Wyatt is involved in research and writing on art.
-In 2015 he completed his doctoral research thesis The Christian Image and Contemporary British Painting (the communication of meaning and experience in religious paintings) at Loughborough University School of the Arts.
-Wyatt has presented conference papers at institutions including The University of Birmingham (Barber Institute of Fine Arts), Liverpool Cathedral and Loughborough University .
-As a student member of The Association of Art Historians and under their auspices Nicholas presented conference papers at institutions including The University of Birmingham Barber Institute of Fine Arts, Liverpool Cathedral and Loughborough University.
-His conference paper, Capitalism and the Symptom of the Sublime was reproduced in Re-Visions Online Journal.Details of these conference proceedings can be found on the Association of Art Historians website Wyatt has also delivered talks on his work at Bath Spa & Loughborough Universities.
+In 2015 he completed his doctoral research thesis The Christian Image and Contemporary British Painting: The Communication of Meaning and Experience in Religious Paintings at Loughborough University School of the Arts.
+Wyatt has presented conference papers at institutions including The University of Birmingham (Barber Institute of Fine Arts), Liverpool Cathedral and Loughborough University.
+As a student member of the Association of Art Historians and under their auspices Nicholas has presented conference papers at institutions including The University of Birmingham Barber Institute of Fine Arts, Liverpool Cathedral and Loughborough University.
+His conference paper, ‘Capitalism and the Symptom of the Sublime’ was published in Re-Visions Online Journal.
+Details of these conference proceedings can be found on the Association of Art Historians website.
+Wyatt has also delivered talks on his work at Bath Spa and Loughborough Universities.

-An interpretative method is applied to the development of Christian imagery within painting in the post-Reformation period and its relationship to the economic system of modern capitalism and the Enlightenment aesthetic of the sublime, which is explored in his paper Capitalism and the Symptom of the Sublime.
+An interpretative method is applied to the development of Christian imagery in post-Reformation painting, examining its relationship to the economic system of modern capitalism and the Enlightenment aesthetic of the sublime, a connection examined in his paper ‘Capitalism and the Symptom of the Sublime’.

 Art & Practice